East Afghan montane conifer forests

 The East Afghan montane conifer forests ecoregion (WWF ID: PA0506) covers a series of unconnected conifer forests along the border between Afghanistan and Pakistan, at elevations of 2000 m to 3400 m above sea level.
 The ecoregion supports the near-threatened Markhor (Capra falconeri chiltanensis), known as the Screw-horned goat, the national animal of Pakistan.
 The forests of the ecoregion have been heavily thinned for timber.

 Location and description

 The northernmost sector is the smallest, lying on the southern edge of the Hindu Kush mountains, in Nuristan Province about 60 km north of Jalalabad.
 This subregion is bounded on the north and south by the Hindu Kush alpine meadow ecoregion, and on the west and east by the drier Baluchistan xeric woodlands.
 The middle sector is centered in Paktia Province, south of Kabul.
 It covers the mountains east of the Gardez valley.
-The southern sector of the ecorange is in the mountains above Quetta and Kuchlak in Pakistan.
+The southern sector of the ecological range is in the mountains above Quetta and Kuchlak in Pakistan.

 The soil in the northern area is gravel and organic matter over a clay substrate.
 In the south, the bedrock is limestone.